“Knowing someone who belongs to another species can enlarge your soul in surprising ways.”

 Sy Montgomery is an incredible woman.
 She has explored some of the world’s most remote corners and met beautiful, charismatic and memorable creatures along the way – octopuses, spiders, pigs, emus and, of course, dogs, to name but a few.

 How to be a Good Creature reminded me of everything I love so much about animals.
 It also made me think back to my favourite dogs, rabbits, and other wild friends I’ve met so far.
 For a lot of my life, I’ve found animals considerably easier to get along with than people, that’s for sure.

 But the point of the book is so much more than that; it gets you thinking of your place in the world and the lives you touch every day.

+It’s a wonderfully beautiful book, complete with gorgeous illustrations.
 Without ever telling you how you should be, the book shares heartwarming stories of Sy’s life with animals that make you ponder:

 Am I kind?

 Do I share my warmth, intelligence, and wisdom with others?